+4

+- -

+Very low degree Very high degree

+Not important Critical

+Level of Engagement

+•

-Very low degree Not important Level of Engagement Critical Level of Engagement None Lower level may be needed Greater level needed &/or legally required
+None Lower level may be needed Greater level needed &/or legally required

 - 1.3.
 Significance, in respect to this policy, is the degree of importance of an issue, proposal or decision as assessed by the local authority, in terms of its likely impact on and likely consequences for - The current and future social, economic, environmental, or cultural well-being of the district or region. - Any persons who are likely to be particularly affected by, or interested in, the issue, proposal, decision, or matter. - The capacity of the local authority to perform its role, and the financial and other costs of doing so.